isamaues/SinesTA/README.md

 # SinesTA
   Slightly modified version of the yamnet and tensorflow implementations used on a audio recognition research project with academic purpose.
 The project is still on development and tests stages so none of it has been published or presented yet.

+## You will need:
+- Raspberry Pi 3 B
+- ESP 32
+- Vibration Motor (A jumper cable may also be needed)
+- USB Microphone or a USB P&P Soundcard + Microphone

 Original version's repository:

 https://github.com/tensorflow/models/tree/master/research/audioset/yamnet